Paddle tennis: Rules

-Paddle tennis courts are constructed of the same materials as tennis courts, or can also be placed on hard beach sand.
+Paddle tennis courts are constructed of the same materials as tennis court, but can also be placed on hard beach sand.
 The court measures 50 feet (15.24m) baseline-to-baseline and 20 feet (6.09 m) across, with the service line 3 feet (0.91 m) in from the baseline.
 This creates a service box of 10 × 22 feet (3.04 × 6.70 m).
 The net is placed at a height of 31 inches (0.78 m).

 POP Tennis follows a simplified set of rules that distinguish it from traditional tennis.
 Players are permitted only one underarm serve per point, with serves alternating between the deuce and ad courts from behind the baseline.
 The serve must land in the diagonally opposite service box.
 Scoring mirrors traditional tennis, with sets played using tiebreak formats and advantage scoring within each game (e.g., 15, 30, 40, Advantage, Game).